A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation

-As discussed in Sec.\ref{sec:int}, SAM general knowledge is confined to its image encoder, specifically the ViT block, whose structure is shown in Fig.\ref{fig_adapter}(a).
-In \cite{wu2023medical}, the Adapter was proposed to enhance the capabilities of ViT blocks for medical tasks through fine-tuning, as illustrated in Fig.~\ref{fig_adapter}(b).
-Instead of adjusting all parameters, the pre-trained SAM parameters remain frozen, while two Adapter modules are introduced to learn task-specific knowledge.
+\begin{itemize}[leftmargin=*] \item{\bf Standard Adapter}: As discussed in Sec.~\ref{sec:int}, the general knowledge is confined to SAM's image encoders, specifically the ViT blocks, whose structure is shown in Fig.\ref{fig_mmadapter}(a).
+In \citep{wu2023medical}, the Adapter was proposed to enhance the capabilities of the ViT blocks for medical tasks through fine-tuning, as illustrated in Fig.~\ref{fig_mmadapter}(b).
+Instead of adjusting all parameters, the pretrained SAM parameters remain frozen, while two Adapter modules are introduced to learn task-specific knowledge.
 Each Adapter consists of a down projection, a ReLU activation, and an up projection.
 The down projection compresses the input embedding to a lower dimension using a simple MLP layer, and the up projection restores the compressed embedding to its original dimension using another MLP layer.
 For a specific input feature $\bm{x}_{i}\in \mathbb{R}^{h\times w \times c}$, where $h$, $w$, and $c$ represent the height, width, and channels of the input feature, the Adapter's process for generating the adapted feature can be expressed as:

 where $\bm{W}_{d}\in \mathbb{R}^{c\times \hat{c}}$ and $\bm{W}_{u}\in \mathbb{R}^{\hat{c}\times c}$ are the down projection and up projection, respectively. $\hat{c}\ll c$ is the compressed middle dimension of the Adapter.
 After that, both the adapted feature $\bm{x}_{a}$ and the output of the original MLP branch are fused with $\bm{x}_{i}$ by residual connection to generate the output feature $\bm{x}_{o}$: